chris1111/MacBookPro-retina-late-2013/README.md

 - Looking for other OpenCore boot theme ➤ [My-Simple-OC-Themes](https://github.com/chris1111/My-Simple-OC-Themes)

 ### Create install Media of Monterey put the EFI folder on EFI Partition of USB installer.
-To correctly use the new OC MinimalmacOS12 default theme, before booting on the create Install Media USB key, delete .VolumeIcon.icns on the Install macOS Monterey volumes
-- Open terminal type:
-`rm -rf /Volumes/Install\ macOS\ Monterey/.VolumeIcon.icns`

 ### Boot from option select EFI USB install Media on the OpenCore menue Icons, select ClearNvram and Reboot the system ➣ TAB